mhashir03/mhashir03/README.md

 # 👋 Hi there, I'm Hashir!

-- 🎓 I'm currently a student at Saint Louis University studying Computer Science.
+- 🎓 Computer Science student at Saint Louis University
-- 💻 I’m passionate about AI and the future that it holds for us!
+- 💻 Passionate about AI and its potential
-- 🛠️ I’m currently working on a personal portfolio website!
+- 🛠️ Studying UI/UX trends in 2025
-- ⚡ in the process of working on a SaaS.... ^.>
+- ⚡ In the process of building a SaaS...